Deathmax/deathmax.github.io/_posts/2016-03-22-brave-frontier---update-notes---tue-mar-22-2016.md

 * **UBB**: Cost: 30BC/2DC - 18 Hit 1200-2000% AoE based on HP remaining (ATK+100), 3 turn +500% BB Mod, 3 turn +300% ATK when enemy has ailment buff
 * **[Arena Type](https://www.reddit.com/r/bravefrontier/comments/340vh5/arena_ai_for_global_units_v2/)**: 2
 * **Evo Mat**: Thunder Mecha God, Miracle Totem, Metal Mimic, Dark Bulb, Fire Bulb
+* **Lore**: A young girl from the mysterious world of Paskua who looks suspiciously like a rabbit.
+Bonnie became infamous across Grand Gaia thanks to the immense firepower of her cannon, and her infallible shooting accuracy.
+Finally having gained the recognition she had so desired as a warrior, instead of being forever branded as just another cute face, she felt so relieved that she no longer felt the need to fight.
+However, one day as she was passing through a forest, she came across a blonde girl atop a giant rabbit who was fighting single-handedly against a ferocious beast to protect the people of a nearby village.
+At that moment Bonnie realized that fighting for others was just as important as fighting for herself, leading her to unload her trusty cannon to join the battle.
+She then modified it with hare-like speed, creating an entirely new machine in a matter of seconds.
+Legends say that the plasma blast she shot at the menacing beast was so powerful that it completely pulverized the monster, along with one of the mountains beyond the forest.
+* **Evo Dialogue**: All this time I've been fighting to<br>gain a reputation to be proud of.<br>Now the time has come to fight for a good cause!

 {:.light}
 # Eggstra Colorful Carrol